 We look for diverse candidates with strong potential for future academic success, whose research interests are well aligned with those of the program and the desired faculty mentor.

-Our training program is focused on three areas of current emotion research:
+Our training program is focused on four areas of current emotion research:

-We expect to appoint two new two-year predoctoral trainees for 2013-14.
+We expect to appoint five new two-year predoctoral trainees for 2014-15.

 According to federal funding regulations, in order to be eligible for support, all applicants must be U.S. citizens, non-citizen nationals or lawfully admitted permanent residents.
 Individuals on temporary or students visas are not eligible for financial support.